TikitechMC/docs/docs/config/definitions.md

 ### Canvas

 #### Applicable to
 Everything with a changeable texture.
+Can be animated.

 ### Color